 Reporting issues is a good way to help us deal with issues before they escalate and that goes a long way in helping us create the safe environment for your child.
 We also understand that sometimes, coming into school to tell us about these issues can’t always be an easy thing to do.
 Sometimes it can be a subject that you need to bring to our attention without wanting to identify yourself, but that you feel we need to know, particularly if it involves a child’s well-being.

 That’s why we have added a Whisper button on our school website, an anonymous reporting service for pupils and families that allows you to send a message to a confidential email account where it will be received and dealt with appropriately.
-The whisper button can be found on our home page and looks like this:
+The whisper button can be found at the bottom right hand corner of our website and looks like this:

 CEOP are a multi-agency organisation who work in partnership to protect children and young people from sexual exploitation.
 Check out their website at http://www.ceop.gov.uk